Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 Building a Portfolio From These ETFs

-The multi-asset portfolio: Combine a global equity core (VWRP or SWDA + EMIM) with AGBP for bonds and optionally IGLN for gold.
-A common allocation for a moderate-risk investor might be 60% global equity, 30% bonds, 10% gold.
-Adjust based on your time horizon and risk tolerance.
-If you are just getting started, our beginner's guide to investing in the UK walks through the basics.
+Multi-asset: Equity core (VWRP or SWDA + EMIM) plus AGBP for bonds and optionally IGLN for gold.
+A moderate-risk split might be 60/30/10.
+Beginners should start with our beginner's guide to investing in the UK.

-Whichever approach you choose, the wrapper matters more than the fund.
-A Stocks and Shares ISA or SIPP makes a far bigger difference to your long-term returns than the spread between a 0.07% and a 0.19% fund.
-Get the wrapper right first; fine-tune the fund choice second.
-If you are looking for a platform, Trading 212 is a strong option for UK investors.
+The wrapper matters more than the fund.
+A Stocks and Shares ISA or SIPP moves the needle on long-term returns far more than the gap between a 0.07% and a 0.19% TER.
+Trading 212 is a strong starting platform for UK investors.

 Frequently Asked Questions